CohereJohnny/aya-vision-demo/requirements/prd.md

 3.1  Image Upload:

-Users can upload a batch of images simultaneously (configurable minimum: 1 for development, 40-50 for production).
+Users can upload a batch of images simultaneously (configurable minimum: 1 for development, 10-50 for production).
 Supported file formats: JPG, PNG, and other common image formats.
-Upload method: File selection dialog (using HTML <input type="file" multiple>) and drag-and-drop functionality.
+Upload method: File selection dialog and drag-and-drop functionality.
 Error handling:
 - Handle cases where the user uploads files that are not images.
 - Handle cases where the user uploads too few or too many images.
 Provide clear error messages.